ChristianLempa/cheat-sheets/windows/environment-variables.md

-# Variables in Windows
+# Environment Variables in Windows
-## How to use in PowerShell
+## How to use them in PowerShell
 Environment Varaibles can be used in PowerShell ([[powershell]]) with the prefix `$env:`.

 **Example***: